 - The threshold for election workers will be $18,000.

 - A maximum social security tax of $15,778.80 will be imposed on self-employed individuals, which will equate to a social security tax of 12.4 percent and a Medicare tax of 2.9 percent.

 If you need help determining your social security taxes or learning more about what you may owe, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.